CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation/dataset_instance.rst

 .. code::

     instance_facebook
-    ├── info.yaml      # some basic information such as "graph type" and "number of nodes" ├── g.pkl          # DGLGraph for training
+    ├── info.yaml      # contains some basic information such as "graph type" and "number of nodes" ├── indptr.pkl     # graph for training in CSR format ├── indices.pkl
     ├── val_set.pkl    # evaluation sets
     └── test_set.pkl

 XGCN has no restriction on the name of the dataset instance directory, but we recommend to name it as ``instance_[dataset]`` for clarity.

-We recommend to arrange the data with a clear directory structure.
+We also recommend to arrange all the data (datasets and model outputs) with a clear directory structure.
 For example, from the beginning, you may manually setup a ``XGCN_data`` directory as follows:
-(The facebook data is included in our XGCN repository: ``data/raw_facebook/``.
-It's recommended to put your ``XGCN_data`` somewhere else than in this repository.)

 .. code::